cyprienruffino/peacock/README.md

 # peacock
-A Tarot helper, for coffee breaks
+A Tarot helper, for coffee breaks.
+Includes the notorious Renton score !